CARKEYREPLACEMENTCOST.COM

 $400 - $580

 Toyota moved Camry to a hybrid-only lineup for 2025.
-Same smart fob form factor as the prior generation but a redesigned shell.
+Same smart fob form factor as the prior generation but a redesigned shell (4A HITAG-AES chip).
 The XSE and XLE trims add a remote-start button.

 Section 02 / Toyota Camry vs Corolla